 7. The Philharmonic will return the price of the ticket in cash at the booking office on the basis of proof of purchase.
 In the case of payments by transfer, the purchaser must also present a confirmation of the transfer.

 8. The Philharmonic allows other conditions of returning tickets to be introduced with regard to selected events.

 1. By providing your personal data to the Philharmonic during the booking process, you agree to have them stored and processed by the Philharmonic in order to book tickets, purchase tickets, and for the necessary communication between the parties.

 2. Personal data received by the Philharmonic is not shared with any third parties.

 §8 Final provisions

-1. The Philharmonic is not responsible for events organised at the Philharmonic by external entities, even if the sale of the tickets is conducted by the booking office at the Philharmonic.
+1. The Philharmonic is not responsible for events organized at its premises by external entities, even if tickets for these events are sold through the Philharmonic's box office.

-2. Any explanations concerning Terms and Conditions are provided by the Philharmonic Centre of Information and Promotion (Centrum Informacji i Promocji Filharmonii) at the telephone number +48 91 431 07 23/24/25 from Monday to Friday from 8:00 a.m. – 4:00 p.m.
+2. Any explanations regarding the Regulations and their provisions are provided by the Information and Promotion Center of the Philharmonic, tel.
+91 431 07 23, from Monday to Friday from 8.00 a.m. to 4.00 p.m.

 3. These Regulations enter into force on April 7, 2022.
 We would like to inform you that your personal data are processed by the Philharmonic.
 Mieczysław Karłowicz in Szczecin as the personal data controller in accordance with the provisions of the Regulation of the European Parliament and of the Council /EU/ 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95 /46/EC (Official Journal of the EU L2016, No. 119, p.1).